Woman with baby crashes during chase with off-duty officer in Clear Lake

 When officers arrived at the scene, they found the 2-month-old inside of the Honda.

-The mother of the child is in custody and investigators are working to figure out why she did this.
+The woman is in custody and investigators are working to figure out why she did this.

 Follow Katherine Marchand on Twitter and Facebook.